peta10/panoramic-solutions/ENVIRONMENT_SETUP.md

 2. **NEXT_PUBLIC_SUPABASE_ANON_KEY**: Your Supabase anonymous key
    - Found in: Supabase Dashboard → Settings → API
    - This is the public anonymous key (not the service role key)

+3. **OPENAI_API_KEY**: Your OpenAI API key for natural language analysis
+   - Format: `sk-...` (starts with sk-)
+   - Found in: OpenAI Dashboard → API Keys
+   - Used for generating human-like analysis summaries in email reports

 ## Getting Supabase Credentials